-We assume that actors can pursue (at least) two kinds of activities: they can contribute to policy making, they can provide services tied to the socio-technical system (e.g. energy generation, distribution, energy service provision, energy technology manufacturing) or they can do both.
-Examples for the latter are firms that develop or apply specific technologies and lobby for favorable regulation, or industry associations, which provide a variety of services for their members, including political representation of their interests.
+We assume that actors can pursue (at least) two kinds of activities: they can contribute to policy making and they can provide services within the sociotechnical system (e.g. energy generation and distribution, technology development, knowledge creation).
+Of course, they also can do both.
+Examples for the latter are firms that apply existing or develop novel technologies and lobby for favorable regulation.
+Or industry associations, which provide a variety of services for their members, including political representation of their interests.
 Such actors are involved in both systems.

-The two systems are linked through resource flows.
-Actors of the socio-technical system provide resources such as finances or information for actors in the policy subsystem, including political parties, NGOs, associations, unions, public administration etc. In exchange, they receive political support, e.g. in the form of favorable regulation.
-At a systems level, we might say that a socio-technical system provides resources for the policy subsystem, while the policy subsystem delivers favorable policies (which again secure resource flows into the sociotechnical system).
+Actors of the socio-technical system provide resources such as finances or information for actors in the policy subsystem (political parties, NGOs, associations, public administration etc.).
+In exchange, they receive political support, e.g. in the form of favorable regulation, subsidies or provision of legitimacy.
+At a systems level, we might say that a socio-technical system provides resources for the policy subsystem, while the policy subsystem delivers favorable policies (which again secure resource flows into the socio-technical system).
+Actors in both systems also interact as they exchange and adapt beliefs, including views about key challenges and prospects of socio-technical configurations.
+These views are shared among some but not all actors, which is why there is inherent conflict and struggle about dominant beliefs, policies and technologies.

-In a stable situation (Figure 1a), actors of an established socio-technical system are well represented in the dominant advocacy coalition (directly or indirectly) and there are substantial resource flows from the socio-technical system to the policy subsystem.
-There is no or just incremental policy change, which means that the policy related institutional structures of the socio-technical system remain stable.
-Positions and resource endowments of actors as well as actor networks (business alliances and advocacy coalitions) do not change much.
-There might be competing coalitions and competing technologies but these are minor.
+In a stable situation (Figure 1a), actors of an established socio-technical system, or regime, are well represented in the dominant advocacy coalition and there are substantial resource flows from the socio-technical system to the policy subsystem and vice versa.
+There is no or just incremental policy change, which means that the policy related institutional structures of the socio-technical system are maintained.
+Beliefs and resource endowments of actors as well as actor networks (business alliances and advocacy coalitions) do not change much.
+There might be competing coalitions and alternative technologies but these play a minor role.

-External developments such as new policy issues (e.g. climate change), accidents (e.g. Fukushima), crises (e.g. oil price crisis), megatrends (e.g. market liberalization) or technological advances in other sectors (e.g. ICT) may exert pressure on the existing systems.
-A similar effect can be assigned to internal developments (e.g. policy learning, negotiation, new technologies in the focal sector).
-In response, actors may explore technological alternatives and there may be early policy support for these, e.g. in the form of R&D subsidies or pilot programs.
-Such support will lead to the creation of market niches and a novel socio-technical system emerging, which may subsequently grow with more and more actors joining.
-Advocates of the alternative technologies will also participate in the political process, providing resources and strengthening ties to political parties and intermediaries.
-As a consequence, a new coalition may grow and gain political influence (early destabilization, Figure 1b).
+In an early destabilization (Figure 1b), 'landscape' developments such as new policy issues (e.g. climate change), accidents (e.g. Fukushima), crises (e.g. oil price crisis), megatrends (e.g. market liberalization) or technological advances in other sectors (e.g. ICT) exert pressure on the existing systems.
+A similar effect can be assigned to internal developments (e.g. policy learning, negotiation among coalitions, new technologies in the focal sector).
+In response, actors may develop and follow different beliefs and explore technological alternatives.
+These new technologies may receive early policy support, e.g. in the form of R&D subsidies or pilot programs.
+As a consequence, a niche is created which supports the emergence of an alternative socio-technical system.
+Advocates of alternative technologies will also participate in the political process, providing resources and strengthening ties to political parties and intermediaries.